txt/seng18/doc/review3.md

       - Reuse is dangerous

 ![](../img/requirement.png)
-9. How do you develop this?
+9. How do you develop this?(four sections: xfr, stories, project specific requirements and NA)